davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_browser.md

   - Clicking a table header toggles sort order for that column (ascending/descending).
   - Only one active sort column at a time in MVP.

-- **Filtering**
-  - Changes to the filter input narrow down the visible rows in the File List.
-  - Filter state is local to this panel instance and resets when navigating to a different repository type (unless preserved intentionally by implementation).

 ## States

 - **Loading**